mattkimber/cargopositor/README.md

              for expressing gradients more precisely.
 * `z_steps`: The number of steps to take in `z` at each step up

+#### rotate

+Rotates the source object by a given number of degrees, repeating and tiling it in the output.

+There are three parameters:

+* `angle`: The angle (in degrees) to rotate by.
+* `x_offset`: Amount to offset the result in the x dimension.
+* `y_offset`: Amount to offset the result in the y dimension.

 #### Ignore Mask

 Sometimes you just want to combine two objects without using a mask.